 A dedicated revenue source does not guarantee program funding.
-Some revenue sources are likely to dry up just when the need for affordable housing is greatest.
+Some revenue sources are likely to dry up when the need for affordable housing is greatest.
 In an economic downturn, for example, new development activity and related permit fee revenues are likely to decline.
-In a tight budget environment, dedicated revenue sources may also be diverted by city councils or state legislatures looking to fill budget gaps.
+In a tight budget environment, dedicated revenue sources may be diverted by city councils or state legislatures looking to fill budget gaps.
 Smaller municipalities and localities in soft or softening housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD)s may find it challenging to reallocate limited revenue sources toward housing affordability.
-However, to the extent that a town, city or county has determined housing affordability is a priority worth supporting, establishing a dedicated revenue source can help to mitigate the risks associated with reliance on annual appropriations decisions and provide a higher level of total funding for affordable housing programs.
+However, to the extent that a municipality has determined housing affordability is a priority worth supporting, establishing a dedicated revenue source can help to mitigate the risks associated with reliance on annual appropriations decisions, and provide a higher level of total funding for affordable housing programs.

 This section describes key considerations for communities interested in creating a housing trust fund.